Part One of Three in this Series.

 At first glance, this may be the most boring blog post ever.
 Or, it might be the most important if you are fumbling over your video settings.

 Drone video settings and how they work is still the subject of much confusion in the DJI community.
-I am no expert with video so I decided to re-educate myself starting at ground zero, and share some discoveries with you.
+I am not 100% comfortable with video so I decided to re-educate myself starting at ground zero, and share some discoveries with you.
 With our DJI drones, we use the same camera for both stills and video.
 While there is a cross-over between videography and still photography, it will pay dividends to understand the basic concepts and settings of both.

-Recently, my business partner and I decided on the Mavic 2 Pro as our preferred go-to drone.
+A year ago my business partner Stacy and I decided on the Mavic 2 Pro as our preferred go-to drone.
 Bundled with automatic dual-frequency switching, compact size, less in-flight noise, and the all-important one-inch sensor, this drone is so solid and inviting to fly.
 With the Mavic 2 Pro also came a new can of worms in the video settings.

 Before jumping in, it helps to understand that the drone industry did not evolve from either the photography or film/video industries.
 The invention of the self-hovering quadcopter (DJI Phantom 1) was loosely the result of an unlikely collision between the cellphone industry and remote control hobbyists.
 The photo/video terminology found in the DJIGo4 app is therefore often inconsistent with that of traditional professional image-makers.
 That said, here we go!